Ruskin College: 20th century

 In 1970 Ruskin College hosted the UK's first National Women's Liberation Conference.
 The conference ran from 27 February to 1 March with between 500 and 600 people attending.
-British newspaper The Guardian called the conference the "biggest landmarks in British women's history".
+The Guardian newspaper called the conference the "biggest landmarks in British women's history".
 The conference organisers included Ruskin students Arielle Aberson and Sally Alexander, and historian Sheila Rowbotham.
 The organisers were associated with the History Workshop seminars held at the college and the conference was initially intended to focus on women's history.